-Poppies Lane I and II refers to two separate narrow streets, both of which connect Jalan Pantai Kuta beach road to Jalan Legian – Kuta's nightclub-lined thoroughfare.
-Poppies Lane is also popular for its selection of budget stays, particularly if you’re looking for a cheap guesthouse, homestay, ‘losmen’, or inn, right in the middle of Bali’s two most popular beach resort areas.
-From here, you can easily reach Kuta Beach, or the exciting nightlife hub of Legian, all within an easy 10 or 15-minute stroll.
+Poppies Lane I and II are 2 separate narrow streets, both of which connect Jalan Pantai Kuta beach road to Jalan Legian – Kuta's nightclub-lined thoroughfare.
+Poppies Lane is popular for its selection of budget stays, particularly if you’re looking for a cheap guesthouse, homestay, or inn, right in the middle of Bali’s popular beach resort areas.
+You can easily reach Kuta Beach, or the exciting nightlife hub of Legian, all within a 10- or 15-minute stroll from Poppies Lane.

-Like most small streets in Bali, the lane was named after a prominent establishment, in this case, the Poppies Bali Restaurant.
-With humble beginnings as a warung (a local street-side food stall) in the early 1970s, it was said to have been further developed by former Californian restaurateurs who ran a restaurant with its name inspired by California’s state flower, the Golden Poppy.
+Like most small streets in Bali, the lane was named after a prominent establishment - in this case, the Poppies Bali Restaurant.
+With humble beginnings as a warung (local street-side food stall) in the early 1970s, it was said to have been further developed by former Californian restaurateurs, who ran a restaurant with its name inspired by California’s state flower, the Golden Poppy.

-Frequented by surfers and backpackers ever since, the original Poppies Lane eventually became known as Poppies Lane I, and retains much of its past’s charm.
-The similar interconnecting street parallel to its north shared some of its fame, but eventually saw more development and became known as Poppies Lane II, and which resulted in a little more hectic scene representing much of the contemporary vibe of today’s Legian.
+A popular hangout spot for surfers and backpackers, the original Poppies Lane eventually became known as Poppies Lane I and retains much of its past’s charm.
+The interconnecting street, running parallel to its north, shared some of its fame, but eventually saw more development and became known as Poppies Lane II.
+The result is a little more hectic scene, representing much of the contemporary vibe of today’s Legian.

-Below, we’ll show you the various shops, cafes, bars and restaurants that you can walk past along both lanes.
-We begin at the Poppies Bali Restaurant on Poppies Lane I where it all started, then move further west onto Poppies Lane II via Jalan Pantai Kuta, making a shortcut for Legian again.
+Both lanes are popular walking streets lined with shops, bars and restaurants.
+Beware of traffic on your walks though, as Poppies Lane II also serves as a shortcut for surfboard rack-rigged scooters, cars and taxis.
+There are various shops, cafes, bars and restaurants that you can walk past along both lanes.
+Start at the Poppies Bali Restaurant on Poppies Lane I where it all started, then move further west onto Poppies Lane II via Jalan Pantai Kuta, which is a shortcut for Legian.